prabindh/darknet-cpp-windows/README.md

 - Build the project arapaho, which will also build the darknet project dependency

 - Copy the required data, weight, cfg and input image file for detection into the arapaho folder.
-All the files need to be named as {input.cfg, input.data, input.jpg, input.weights}.
+All the files need to be named as {input.cfg, input.data, input.jpg or input.mp4, input.weights}.
 The names can be changed in the darknet\arapaho\test.cpp file.

 - Run the generated binary arapaho.exe, for detection, from

 darknet-cpp-windows\bin\win64\$(Configuration)\arapaho.exe

-- This will run the arapaho C++ wrapper, and generate output for the provided image.
+- This will run the arapaho C++ wrapper, and generate output for the provided image, and show each frame with detected regions in a Window.
 Example output below:

 `
 ....